 6.1.
-Execution Component
+Execution component

 The EC represents the non-autonomic part of the agent.
-Essentially, it corresponds to the application specific part of the agent.
+Essentially, it corresponds to the application

+W.H.
+Oyenan and S.A.
+DeLoach / Towards a systematic approach for designing autonomic systems specific part of the agent.
 It is notified by its CC about what role to play in the organization.
 Once it has been assigned a role, the EC plays that role according to a predefined plan provided at design time by either the role or the agent designer.
 During a role execution, an EC may need to coordinate with other ECs in order to exchange some data.
-Communication between ECs is done by message passing while the EC report its status directly to its CC via method calls.
+Communication between ECs is done by message passing while the EC reports its status directly to its CC via method calls.